I have a school project due on your book, can I ask you some questions?

 Do you have any recommendations for books similar to yours?

 Yes!
 There are so many fantastic young adult thrillers to read.
 These articles from Epic Reads, B&N Teen Blog, and BookRiot give recommendations for books that fans of One of Us Is Lying will enjoy.
-Authors who I regularly recommend include Kara Thomas, Tiffany D. Jackson, E. Lockhart, Caleb Roehrig, Mindy McGinness, Courtney Summers, Kit Frick, Lamar Giles, Holly Jackson, and Jennifer Lynn Barnes.
+Authors who I regularly recommend include Kara Thomas, Tiffany D. Jackson, E. Lockhart, Maureen Johnson, Caleb Roehrig, Mindy McGinness, Courtney Summers, Kit Frick, Lamar Giles, Holly Jackson, and Jennifer Lynn Barnes.

 Ideas can come from all kinds of places.
 I got the idea for One of Us Is Lying while I was driving to work and heard the theme from "The Breakfast Club" movie (I talk more about that here if you're interested).
 I've also gotten ideas while watching crime shows, reading profiles of prominent families, and from conversations with interesting people.